kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

 If you would like to run a compiled binary on some other host, you should have all third-party libraries like boost, etc. preinstalled.

 ### Build in nix shell
 [Nix](https://hnixos.org/nix) is a package manager which is used to manage Kaa C and C++ SDKs build environment for CI purposes.
-You can use it to quickly build Kaa C++ SDK.
+You can use it to build Kaa C++ SDK quickly.
-Just install Nix on your system and issue the following command from the [root folder](https://github.com/kaaproject/kaa/tree/master/client/client-multi/client-cpp) of Kaa C++ SDK:
+Just install Nix on your system and execute the following command from the [root directory](https://github.com/kaaproject/kaa/tree/master/client/client-multi/client-cpp) of Kaa C++ SDK:

 ```
 nix-shell --pure --run true
 ```

 Nix will download and compile SDK dependencies and eventually build the SDK itself.
-For more details on using Nix in C and C++ SDKs refer to [Nix guide]({{root_url}}Customization-guide/Endpoint-SDKs/C-SDK/Environment-setup/#Nix-Guide).
+For more details on using Nix in C and C++ SDKs refer to [Nix guide]({{root_url}}Customization-guide/Endpoint-SDKs/C-SDK/Environment-setup/Nix-guide).

 ## Minimal example
-This section describes apllication development with Kaa C++ SDK.
+This section describes application development with Kaa C++ SDK.

 ### Directory structure

-The recommended (but not obligatory) directory structure for applications using Kaa C++ SDK is as follows:
+The recommended directory structure for applications using Kaa C++ SDK is as follows:

 ```
 CMakeLists.txt